chandanhpcic/docs/source/manual/install.rst

 +--------+---------------------------------------------------+------------+

 ..
 Note::
-   All Full Image types can run both `OPNsense Importer <https://docs.opnsense.org/manual/install.html#opnsense-importer>`__ before booting into the Live environment and also run `Installer <https://docs.opnsense.org/manual/install.html#install-to-target-system>`__ once booted into the Live environment.
+   All Full Image types can run both `Reticen8 Importer <https://docs.reticen8.com/manual/install.html#reticen8-importer>`__ before booting into the Live environment and also run `Installer <https://docs.reticen8.com/manual/install.html#install-to-target-system>`__ once booted into the Live environment.

 ..
 Warning::
    Flash memory cards will only tolerate a limited number of writes and re-writes.
 For